 The Board compared the Fund's contractual management fee rate to the contractual management fee rates of funds in the Fund's Broadridge expense group.
-The Board noted that the contractual management fee rate for Series II shares of the Fund was below the median contractual management fee rate of funds in its expense group.
-The Board noted that the term "contractual management fee" for funds in the expense group may include both advisory and certain non-portfolio management administrative services fees, but that Broadridge is not able to provide information on a fund-by-fund basis as to what is included.
+The Board noted that the contractual management and actual management fee rates for Series I shares of the Fund were each reasonably comparable to the median contractual management and actual management fee rates of funds in its expense group.
+The Board noted that the term "contractual management fee" and "actual management fee" for funds in the expense group may include both advisory and certain non-portfolio management administrative services fees, but that Broadridge is not able to provide information on a fund-by-fund basis as to what is included.
 The Board also reviewed the methodology used by Broadridge in calculating expense group information, which includes using each fund's contractual management fee schedule (including any applicable breakpoints) as reported in the most recent prospectus or statement of additional information for each fund in the expense group.
+The Board requested and received additional information regarding the Fund's actual and contractual management fees and the levels of the Fund's breakpoints in light of current asset levels.
 The Board also considered comparative information regarding the Fund's total expense ratio and its various components.
 The Board noted that the Fund's total expense ratio was in the fifth quintile of its expense group and discussed with management reasons for such relative total expenses.
 The Board requested and considered additional information from management regarding such relative total expenses, including the differentiated client base associated with variable insurance products.
-As previously noted, the independent Trustees reviewed and considered information provided in response to follow-up requests for information submitted by the independent Trustees to management, including with respect to the Fund's total expense ratio relative to peer funds.
-The independent Trustees met and discussed those follow-up responses with legal counsel to the independent Trustees and the Senior Officer, and subsequently with representatives of management.
-The Board acknowledged limitations regarding the Broadridge data, in particular that differences may exist between a Fund's treatment of administrative services fees as compared to its peer funds.
+As previously noted, the independent Trustees reviewed and considered additional information provided by management, including with respect to the Fund's total expense ratio relative to peer funds.
+The independent Trustees met and discussed those responses with legal counsel to the independent Trustees and the Senior Officer, and subsequently with representatives of management.
+The Board acknowledged limitations regarding the Broadridge data, in particular that differences may exist between the Fund's treatment of administrative services fees as compared to its peer funds.

-The Board noted that Invesco Advisers has contractually agreed to waive fees and/or limit expenses of the Fund for the term disclosed in the Fund's registration statement in an amount necessary to limit total annual operating expenses to a specified percentage of average daily net assets for each class of the Fund.
+The Board noted that Invesco Advisers has voluntarily agreed to waive fees and/or limit expenses of the Fund for an indefinite period until further notice to the Board in an amount necessary to limit total annual operating expenses to a specified percentage of average daily net assets for each class of the Fund.